Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 Hardwood variety: Hardwood selections include chocolate oak, handscraped heritage hickory, antique natural oak and slate oak.

 Laminate selections: Bourbon Street oak, bainbridge oak, crestwood tile, chateau maple and Winchester apple are just a few of the nearly 130 choices in laminate flooring offered by Pergo.

-Pergo Company Profile
+Pergo Company Information

 - Company Name:

 - United States